The Board Game Design Course

 Wrapping it up

 There are so many ways you can restrict yourself in designing a game.
-This gets you to solve problems within a constrained environment, not allowing yourself to add just anything you like.
+This gets you to solve problems within a constrained environment, preventing you from adding anything and everything to fix a problem.

 This will ultimately make you a better game designer and will help you to better understand the publisher’s perspective as well.
 They have to consider a lot of things, including the cost and perceived value to the customer.
 You may want to have 30 different customized dice in your game, but the publisher will look at this as a huge potential cost.